ChaoticWeaponry/AD5M_HardwareReplacement/README.md

 # AD5M Complete Hardware Replacement
 A project for the Flashforge Adventurer 5M concerning complete electronic hardware replacement.
+**Special thanks to FaqT0tum for inspiring the ideas for these mods.**

 > [!WARNING]
 > **There are no warranties after you embark on this project.
 You must be adept in soldering and wiring.**